Decadent Whipped Potatoes Recipe

 Let me tell you.
 These whipped potatoes are amazing.
 I was not kidding that these are next level.
 The fragrance of these going through the house almost made me go feral.

-Give these a try.
-I promise you won’t be disappointed.
-If you’re looking for another potato recipe, give our twice-baked potatoes a look.
+If you’re looking for other potato recipes, give our twice-baked potatoes a look.
 They’re super good, too!

 Mashed potatoes have a little butter and some milk, typically mashed with a potato masher.
 Whipped potatoes are beaten with an electric mixer with lots of butter, heavy cream, and egg yolks.